bifurcation/tls-pake/draft-barnes-tls-pake.md

 generate these values dynamically, rather than caching them.

-# Content of the TLS Extensionswhich pa
+# Content of the TLS Extensions

 The content of a `pake_message` in a ClientHello is the client's key share `T`.
 The value `T` is computed as specified in